 'serviceaccount': { 'login': 'SVCACCOUNT', 'password': 'SVCACCOUNTPASSWORD' }

-serviceaccountis optionnal, it allow ro run query to the Active Directory service to read the subnet and location from the sites in 'CN=Subnets,CN=Sites,CN=Configuration,' + BASE_DN , (for example CN=Subnets,CN=Sites,CN=Configuration,DC=example,DC=com)
+serviceaccount is an optional credential configuration.
+When provided, it allows pyos to query the Active Directory service and retrieve subnet and site location information from the sites container at 'CN=Subnets,CN=Sites,CN=Configuration,' + BASE_DN (for example, CN=Subnets,CN=Sites,CN=Configuration,DC=example,DC=com).